 In recent years the medical world has begun to realise that the prevalence of hypermobility is far greater than it was once thought to be.
 Therefore, it has never been a better time to focus on specific hypermobility exercises for children.
 This helps them to increase their joint stability, motor skills, and to help them traverse the many hormonal changes that puberty brings that can often make hypermobility worse.
-There is lots to cover when it comes to exercises and hypermobile children, let us cover each area.
+There are lots to cover when it comes to exercises and hypermobile children, let us cover each area

 Why we should be focusing on exercises for Hypermobile children

 Joint hypermobility can cause many issues for our children, this is why it’s important that we address these issues when they are young, as their brains are more plastic.
 This means that by focusing on addressing areas that may cause issues in the future, we can help to mitigate a lot of potential future distress for our children.
 In the following section let us take a look at some of the issues that children with hypermobility may face.